com-lihaoyi/mill/readme.md

 Mill is built using Mill.
 To begin, first download & install Mill as described in the documentation above.
+As Mill is under active development, stable releases may not be able to build the current development branch of Mill.
+It is recommended to install the latest unstable release manually.

 To run unit test suite: